wael-nt/heka/README.md

 > | /heka/api/goals/getgoal             | Get user's goal                | GET  | {owner}
 >
 > #### *Controllers*
-> All database document(object) data manipulation regarding a recieeved request is handled in their respective controller.
+> All database document(object) data manipulation regarding a recieved request is handled in their respective controller.
 The controllers handle getting, editing, object data functions and other provided CRUD opertions which are exposed via their respective routes ['**/users/login**', '**/recipes/add**', ... ]
 >
 > ![resources/controllers](resources/routes-controllers-db.png)
 >
 > *Controller and route packages*
 >
 > #### *Data collection (DB)*
-> MongoDB was used for data collection, we chose mongoDB on the basis that it is a cloud database.
+> MongoDB was used for data collection, we chose mongoDB on the basis that it is a cloud database, good documentation and active online community.
 Each entity/row is represented by a document in a collection in mongoDB.
 Each document is directly mapped to an individual object.
 >
 > ![resources/mongo.png](resources/mongo.png)
 >